 I repeat the search on Kayak.com with a little difference.
 Now instead of looking for a flight from San Juan, I decided to look for one from JFK.

 In this case, I eliminated the flights with stops on purpose and focus on the non-stop flights from JFK to Oslo on purpose to compare this price with the one they were giving me if I started from San Juan and this one.
 Roundtrip.
 I guess you guys already understood that I really love Norwegian Airways.
 Now you must be wondering, how do I get from San Juan to JFK.
 That question is pretty easy, and I guess that many Puerto Ricans or San Juan residents know exactly how to answer it.
-There are three airlines that fly San Juan-JFK more than 3 times daily each: American Airlines, Delta and JetBlue.
+There are two airlines that fly San Juan-JFK more than 3 times daily each: Delta and JetBlue.
 You only need to choose your favorite (or the cheapest).
 I won’t illustrate this part of the search but I will give you the prices each of them offer.
 On JetBue, you can fly from about $300-$350, on American Airlines from $308- $343 and on Delta it should be something around $380-$435.
 Lets imagine you choose JetBlue.
 The tolal of flying to Oslo would be $891.
 Notice you have to make your stops with at least a 2 hours difference just to be careful.

 Now you may say “in your search from San Juan to Oslo there were flights from $831”.
 That’s true, is a $60 dollars difference, but when you think about it, stops may be a lot more expensive than $60.
 Everything is more expensive in an airport.
-Naturally, when you’re on a layover, you can feel hungry, anxious, you can find something you really like in one of the airport stores, and if you think about it, those expenses can fluctuate between the $100 and $1000.
+Naturally, when you’re on a layover, you can feel hungry, anxious, you can find something you really like in one of the airport stores.
+If you think about it, those expenses can fluctuate between the $100 and $1000.
 If you minimize your stops spending more time in the air you are making sure at least getting one or two meals included in the price of the plane ticket instead of buying something on that same ol’ McDonalds.
 When you are planning your international flights you have to consider these details in order to save a little more.

 I guess that after reading this NO ONE can tell me that flying to Scandinavia is way too expensive.
 Is something I had already mastered and understood.
 This those have equivalences in other destinations that I will be showing you later.
 I hope this article becomes useful and soon I will be giving you more tips for saving for your trips.